 MOD EUR/XXXXA11A1/18

-19.83 § 36 When stations of the maritime mobile service use selective calling devices in accordance with Recommendations ITU-R M.476-5 and ITU-R M.625-4, their call numbers shall be assigned by the responsible administrations in accordance with the provisions below.
-(WRC-15)
+19.83 § 36 When stations of the maritime mobile service use selective calling devices in accordance with the most recent versions of Recommendations ITU-R M.476 and ITU-R M.625, their call numbers should be assigned by the responsible administrations in accordance with the provisions below.
+(WRC-23)

 Reasons: NBDP has been removed from GMDSS.
 There is no further need for the Recommendations to be incorporation by reference.